paul-reese/bos-add-on-search-domain/README.md

 $ bosh target <director_url>

 ```
-Note: <director_url> would be the URL or IP address of bosh director
+Note: <director_url> would be the URL or IP address of bosh director, if using bosh-lite with a Vagrant VM the URL is '192.168.50.4';

 ## clone repository
 ```